iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.44.248/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="doh.health.shield 3 reviews"/>
 </p>

+> Hi.
+I have a problem with the app.
+I have installed it on my phone but the app stays on home screen only and I am supposed to fly to UAE in a couple of days .
+What will happen if the app doesn't work on my phone?
+Do I have to buy a new phone in order to be allowed entry into the country?
+Can someone please give me some answers.
+I don't know who to contact about this .
+Thank you<br> :date: __2020-12-13 14:12:12__

+> Good<br> :date: __2020-12-11 12:55:07__

+> Why my photo won't appear in the app?<br> :date: __2020-12-10 19:45:41__

+> Good<br> :date: __2020-12-10 09:05:54__

 > Did covid test at al zahra hospital sharjah but it was not registered on the alhosn app even though it was negative it should have been shown in app.
 Please instruct al zahra hosp sharjah esp Nmc group hospitals to register all covid tests or this app will soon become useless<br> :date: __2020-11-30 05:37:08__